 - The 721 UPREIT often has liquidity and pricing lock-ups that many investors are not always aware of.
 Utilizing the 721 UPREIT, an investor could be trapped in a Private or Publicly Registered Non -Traded REIT for 5-15 years or even forever causing the investment to actually be highly illiquid as opposed to the liquidity they hoped they were going to receive by selling there shares once the REIT was publicly traded.
 Again, this is why we use the approach of using a portion of the 1031 exchange proceeds in a 721 UPREIT strategy, and then deploy the remainder into a portfolio of DST properties that will have the potential for a staggered exits whereby the investor has the choice of 1) doing another 1031 exchange into more DSTs (where the investor must read the Private Placement Memorandum of each DST to understand the business plan and risk factors of investing in DSTs), 2) doing another 1031 exchange into any other type of like-kind property that they would own and manage on their own or 3) cashing out and paying their taxes.

 - Private to Public conversion of REITs have, in certain circumstances, been favorable for investors, and in many other cases have been terrible for investors.
 We have seen many Private to Public REIT conversions result in large losses to investors.
 Last year we saw a situation where a Publicly Registered Non Traded REITs properties were solid but upon going public the investors lost millions of dollars overnight.
-Again, it’s an example of one REIT going public and may not be the outcome of all REITs becoming publicly traded.
-We all understand that with real estate investing there are no guarantees, however investors need to understand that the 721 exchange UPREIT is no exception.
+Again, this example is an example of one REIT going public and may not be the outcome of all REITs becoming publicly traded.
+We all understand that with real estate investing there are no guarantees, however investors need to understand that the 721 UPREIT is no exception.
 This is the reason why not putting all of your 1031 equity into one offering that is planning on a 721 UPREIT is prudent.
-Even if the offering has a large portfolio of properties, it is still a standalone investment that necessitates a diversification strategy to reduce the potential risk.
-Investors should therefore protect themselves from the concentration risk via diversifying into multiple separate DST offerings.
+Even if the offering has a large portfolio of properties, it is still a standalone investment that investors should protect themselves from concentration risk via diversifying into multiple separate DST offerings.